 Our scene is both exciting and rich in a diverse range of aesthetics and themes.

-Widewalls: This year, you will be a guest curator at Art Paris, providing an overview of the French art scene.
+Widewalls: In 2021, you will be a guest curator at Art Paris, providing an overview of the French art scene.
 How did this collaboration come to be?

 GC: Art fairs are generally not, for me, a place where I can express myself.
 But Guillaume Piens gave me a Carte Blanche by leaving me totally free to make my own choices, with no constraint other than to build on the very scene with whom I work on a daily basis.

 Moreover, I know how important fairs are for young artists: they are a very powerful tool for the presentation and overall exposure of their work.
-I have noticed that the Art Paris team is working very seriously on the dissemination of French art, notably when they invite targeted guest curators such as François Piron in 2018 and Camille Morineau last year.
+I have noticed that the Art Paris team is working very seriously on the dissemination of French art, notably when they invite targeted guest curators such as François Piron in 2018 and Camille Morineau in 2019.

 As a result, I naturally accepted his proposal, and am delighted with our collaboration.